-The Home Building Geography Index (HBGI), formerly the Leading Markets Index (LMI), is a quarterly measurement of building conditions across the country with a focus on regional trends and economic geography.
-The index uses building permit data to track the pulse of residential construction growth in various submarkets.
+The Home Building Geography Index (HBGI) is a quarterly measurement of building conditions across the country and uses county-level information about single- and multifamily permits to gauge housing construction growth in various submarkets.

-NAHB classified all counties in the U.S. as one of seven regional categories.
-For each area, NAHB tracks single-family and multifamily growth rates and market shares.
+For the HBGI, NAHB classifies each county in the U.S. into one of seven regional categories based on population density and regional location.
+Within each category, NAHB tracks single-family and multifamily growth rates (not seasonally adjusted) and market shares.
 These categories include: